pR0Ps/slack-to-discord/README.md

 - Handles private channels (if they're included in your Slack export).
 - Handles images and other files (falls back to linking to the files hosted by Slack if they're too big to upload).
+- Preserves the original names and avatars of the Slack users
 - Preserves emojis and reactions to messages (custom emojis will work, but need to be manually added to Discord before importing).
 - Preserves threaded conversations.